The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

 \subsection{Floquet Solutions}

 Solutions of the Floquet system in Equations (\ref{eq:FloquetSystem_1})-(\ref{eq:incomp_2}) are examined below using a numerical solver.
 The numerical solution to the infinite set of coupled equations is obtained by truncating the sum over $n$ with a finite number of modes $N$ in the range $-N/2< n\leq N/2$.
 The system is further reduced to $3N$ equations in the variables $u_n,v_n,w_n$ by eliminating the pressure $p_n$ using the incompressibility constraint in Equation~(\ref{eq:incomp_2}).
 The resulting system is a sparse $3N\times3N$ matrix whose eigenvalues and eigenvectors can be found using standard numerical software.
-The number of modes $N$ is chosen to be large enough that the eigenvector components are negligible near the truncation mode $|n|\sim N/2$.
-The Ekman number $\Ek$ is chosen to be sufficiently low such that the viscous damping rate at all horizontal wavenumbers is much smaller than the typical instability growth rate $\nu (\alpha^2+\beta^2)\ll \sigma\sim A'|\omega|$, which can be written as the condition $\Ek\ll A' k^2/(\alpha^2+\beta^2)$.
-We focus on how the amplitude and frequency of the primary IW affects the growth rate and wavenumber orientation of the most unstable perturbations.
+The number of modes $N$ is chosen large enough that eigenvector components are negligible near the truncation mode $|n|\sim N/2$.
+The Ekman number $\Ek$ is chosen to be sufficiently small such that the viscous damping rate at all horizontal wave vectors is much smaller than the typical instability growth rate $\Ek(\alpha^2+\beta^2)\ll \sigma'\sim A'$.
+We focus on how the amplitude and frequency of the primary IW affect the growth rate and wave vector orientation of the most unstable perturbations.